systers/PC-Prep-Kit/README.md

 * Check if the issue has already been reported, if not report the issue on Github.
 * Assign the issue to yourself, if you want to solve it.
 * You can open an issue and tag it as free if you do not wish to solve it.
 * The issues marked free are open for you to solve, assign the issue to yourself before beginning the work on it.
+* Before you make a Pull request, make sure that there are no linting errors with the files you modified.

 ## Getting Started